“I gained so much weight since I started taking an antidepressant. I just can’t seem to lose weight anymore.”

-Common antidepressants including selective serotonin reuptake inhibitors (SSRIs), tricyclics and MAO inhibitors linked to weight gain include Lexapro, Paxil, Pexava, Prozac, Zoloft, Elavil, Endep, Vanatrip, Remeron, Tofranil, Parnate and Nardil.
-In a large Italian study from 2012, researchers concluded that some meds are worse than others when it comes to weight gain.
-They concluded that the worst meds for causing weight gain included Paxil, Pexava, Elavil, Endep, Vanatrip and Remeron.
+Common antidepressants including Lexapro, Paxil, Pexava, Prozac, Zoloft, Elavil, Endep, Vanatrip, Remeron, Tofranil, Parnate and Nardil are linked to weight gain.
+In a large Italian study from 2012, researchers concluded that the worst meds for causing weight gain included Paxil, Pexava, Elavil, Endep, Vanatrip and Remeron.

 Many experts believe that because the drugs elevate your mood and help you find more pleasure in life, it makes everything tastier.
 You may also find that you’re more social and eating out more often than previously.
 Recording what you eat and drink in a journal of online can help you identify if you are, in fact, just eating more because you’re enjoying food more.
 If that’s the case, try to find more balance between your caloric intake and what you burn off from exercise.

 Getting more physical activity when you’re on antidepressants in generally recommended.
 Not only does fitness improve move and help alleviate symptoms of depression on its own, it will help you manage your weight better.
 Strive to get at least 30 minutes most days of the week, and make sure that your working out hard enough to break a sweat.